 IN THIS ARTICLE

-Surgery is an option if home treatment and treatment at your doctor's office has failed.
+Surgery is an option if home treatment and treatment at your doctor's office have failed.
 Surgery for warts is usually quick and effective.
-No single surgical method is more effective than another in curing warts.
+No single surgical method is more effective than another in removing warts.
 Generally, doctors start with the surgical method that is least likely to cause scarring.

 The most common types of surgical treatment for wart removal include:

-A wart may return after surgery because surgery removes the wart but does not destroy the virus that causes the wart.
+A wart may return after surgery, because surgery removes the wart but doesn't destroy the virus that causes the wart.

-The type of surgery used to remove warts depends on their type, location, and size.
-Curettage, electrosurgery, and laser surgery are more likely than cryotherapy to leave scars and thus are usually reserved for hard-to-remove or recurring warts.
+The type of surgery used to remove warts depends on the warts' type, location, and size.
+Curettage, electrosurgery, and laser surgery are more likely than cryotherapy to leave scars, so they are usually reserved for hard-to-remove or recurring warts.
 If you have a large area of warts, curettage may not be an effective treatment.

 Some surgical treatments may be too painful for some children.

 Cryotherapy, which uses a very cold liquid to freeze a wart, is the most commonly used procedure that doesn't involve medicine to treat warts.
 This procedure poses little risk of scarring but can be painful.

 To learn more visit Healthwise.org

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.